Jeeva-jb/Data-analytics-portfolio/Data_cleaning_projects/Ecommerce_datacleaning/Ecommerce_README.md

 - Checking and removing the extreme outliers to ensure the analyzation is not going to be skewed.
 - Cleaned dataset is saved for further analyzation and visualization.

-## Outcome
-Cleaned dataset saved as `Ecommerce_cleaning_dataset.csv`, ready for analysis or visualization projects.

 ## Tools

 Python (Pandas, NumPy, Matplotlib, Seaborn) | Jupyter Notebook